 A total of 100 presumptive TB patients were enrolled and the majority of patients were clinically diagnosed PTB.
 In this study, presumptive TB patients commonly presented with nonspecific signs and symptoms of fever, chronic cough and inability to gain weight or weight loss.
 Patients who were clinically diagnosed PTB fulfilled at least 3 out of 6 criteria of clinical signs and symptoms of TB, CXR findings compatible with TB, TB exposure, positive TST and other laboratory tests consistent with TB.
-Various studies, including a descriptive local study conducted in 2002, support the use of history and clinical features to diagnose childhood TB.
-6,13,14 The usefulness of the history of exposure and clinical signs and symptoms suggestive of TB were confirmed in this study.
+Various studies, including a descriptive local study conducted in 2002, support the use of history and clinical features to diagnose childhood TB.^{6,13,14} The usefulness of the history of exposure and clinical signs and symptoms suggestive of TB were confirmed in this study.
 In children living in areas highly endemic for TB, it is important that physicians have a high index of suspicion for the disease.
-Thorough comprehensive history and physical examination are necessary to make a correct diagnosis.
+Thorough and comprehensive history and physical examination are necessary to make a correct diagnosis.

 The bacteriologic confirmation of PTB in children is challenging due to difficulties in obtaining respiratory samples, particularly in children below 15 years of age.
 Mycobacterial culture remains to be the gold standard in diagnosing TB, but the procedure has low sensitivity in children.
-Only about 10 to 50% of tuberculosis cases are culture-proven owing to the paucibacillary nature of the disease and difficulty of specimen collection.
-15,16 GeneXpert (Xpert MTB/RIF) may be used rather than conventional microscopy and culture as the initial diagnostic test in all children suspected of having TB.
-10 In South Africa, sputum smear microscopy has been replaced with GeneXpert as the initial diagnostic test for tuberculosis.17 In the Philippines, GeneXpert is currently recommended as the primary diagnostic tool for TB detection in presumptive drug susceptible years old.
-18 below 15 tuberculosis in children GeneXpert is useful because of the rapid and early detection of causative mycobacteria in various clinical samples.4 A systematic review and meta-analysis on the accuracy of GeneXpert to diagnose PTB in children using a variety of respiratory specimens showed that sensitivity varied from 55-90% for samples of expectorated sputum, 40-100% for induced sputum and 40-100% for gastric lavage or aspirate.
-The reported pooled sensitivity of GeneXpert compared to culture was 66% (95% CI 52-77%) for expectorated or induced sputum and 66% (95% CI 51-81%) for gastric lavage or aspirate.
-High specificities were reported for all studies using various specimen types, ranging from 93-100%.
-The sensitivity of the samples of the sensitivity of GeneXpert compared to culture was 66% (95% CI 51-81%) for gastric lavage or aspirate.
-High specificities were reported for all studies using various specimen types, ranging from 93-100%.
+Only about 10 to 50% of tuberculosis cases are culture-proven owing to the paucibacillary nature of the disease and difficulty of specimen collection.^{15,16} GeneXpert (Xpert MTB/RIF) may be used rather than conventional microscopy and culture as the initial diagnostic test in all children suspected of having TB.10 In South Africa, sputum smear microscopy has been replaced with GeneXpert as the initial diagnostic test for tuberculosis.17 In the Philippines, GeneXpert is currently recommended as the primary diagnostic tool for TB detection in presumptive drug susceptible years old.18 tuberculosis in children below 15 GeneXpert is useful because of the rapid and early detection of causative mycobacteria in various clinical samples.4 A systematic review and meta-analysis on the accuracy of GeneXpert to diagnose PTB in children using a variety of respiratory specimens showed that sensitivity varied from 55-90% for samples of expectorated sputum, 40-100% for induced sputum and 40-100% for gastric lavage or aspirate.10 The reported pooled sensitivity of GeneXpert compared to culture was 66% (95% CI 52-77%) for expectorated or induced sputum and 66% (95% CI 51-81%) for gastric lavage or aspirate.
+High specificities were reported for all studies using various specimen types, ranging from 93-100%.10

-Both gastric aspiration and nasopharyngeal aspiration can be performed in children who cannot expectorate sputum, such as infants and young children, patients who are intubated and on ventilatory mechanical support, patients tracheostomy, and patients with anatomical or structural problems.
+Both gastric aspiration and nasopharyngeal aspiration can be performed in children who cannot expectorate sputum, such as infants and young children, patients who are intubated and on mechanical ventilatory support, patients with tracheostomy, and patients with anatomical or structural problems.
 Compared to gastric aspiration, nasopharyngeal aspiration is less invasive, causes minimal discomfort, and does not require placing patients on 4-6 hours of fasting prior to the procedure.
 Furthermore, nasopharyngeal aspiration can easily be performed in the outpatient clinic setting, thereby obviating the need for hospitalization and lowering not only healthcare cost but also the risk of acquiring nosocomial infection.
 This was based on the observation in the institutions where the set up during the study period was admitting patients for gastric aspiration and if unsuccessful the patients need to stay in the hospital for a longer period putting them at risk of acquiring nosocomial infection.
 Some patients in this study verbalized better tolerance of the NP aspiration.